angelnu/LorawanSensor/README.md

 [global]
 appeui = <your app EUI>
 ```
 If you run without creating the file first then the programmer will create a dummy APPEUI which you will need to modify.
-You can keep the config folder into its own git repository.
-Please keep it private!
+You can keep the config folder into its own git repository but please keep it private!
+On checkout you might use the [this script](checkout_keys_repo.sh) to check it out.

-For programming either use the platformio UI or any of the CLI commands proposed for te device.
+For programming either use the platformio UI or any of the CLI commands proposed for the device.

-If you connect a serial interface while booting you should should see the following:
+If you connect a serial interface while booting you should see the following:
 ```
 Settings unchanged
 DEVICE VERSION: 3